 - It is a natural law of the universe which cannot be escaped.

-‘Wait, what if your friend was receiving karma for a previous event or for some hurt he caused in a previous lifetime?’
+I responded: ‘Wait!
+What if your friend was receiving karma for a previous event or for some hurt he caused in a previous lifetime?’

 It is of course a valid point and one she couldn’t answer.